kubernetes/enhancements/keps/sig-node/5322-dra-driver-permanent-allocation-failure/README.md

 [existing SLIs/SLOs]: https://git.k8s.io/community/sig-scalability/slos/slos.md#kubernetes-slisslos
 -->

+No. Startup latency is not affected because Pods affected by this feature never finish starting up.

 ###### Will enabling / using this feature result in non-negligible increase of resource usage (CPU, RAM, disk, IO, ...) in any components?